A Data-driven Adversarial Examples Recognition Framework via Adversarial Feature Genome: Introduction

+Encouraged by the findings above, we design an adversarial example recognition framework based on the AFG.
+It contains two modules, and the process of the framework is shown in Figure~\ref{fig:simgle}.
+The first one is a classification module, and the second is a defense module.
+An AFG also has two labels, one for the original correct class and one indicating an adversarial example.
+Correspondingly, the defense module is a two-path AFG recognition model.
+One classifier is used for the classification of the AFGs, and another is used to detect whether it is an adversarial example or not.
+When the framework determines that the input AFG originates from an adversarial example, its classification result is the correct label of the adversarial example.
+Our defense model has also demonstrated transferability for attack algorithms.
+Our contributions are summarized as follows:

-\begin{itemize} \item We discover that adversarial examples and original images can be measured in the feature space, which we called Adversarial Feature Separability (AFS).
-Moreover, we observe that AFS become more obvious as the layers go deeper. \item We create AFG data which contains group features with AFS and a mixed label.
-It builds the foundation for correctly classify adversarial example, and also provides a new way for model interpretability. \item The multi-label classifier trained on the AFG dataset can recognize adversarial examples.
-To the best of our knowledge, this is the first framework that can detect and correctly classify adversarial examples simultaneously.
-This framework provides a new perspective to design defensive attack algorithms. \end{itemize}
+\begin{itemize} \item We define the AFS, a phenomenon that the difference between adversarial examples and the original image becomes larger as the layer deepens. \item We create AFG data, which contains features about the classes and exhibits the property of the AFS.
+AFG is multi-layer data, which is related to the input image and the model. \item We propose an AFG-based adversarial examples recognition framework that can simultaneously detect and correctly classify adversarial examples.
+This method provides a new perspective to design defense algorithms. \end{itemize}